clovisphere/story-pal-load-test/README.md

 2. `$ CD` into `story-pal-load-test` directory.
 3. `$ pip install virtualenv`
 4. Create and activate an environment (outside of project directory, preferably):

 ```
    + `$ virtualenv -p /usr/bin/python2.7 my_project`
    + `$ source performance/bin/activate`
-   + If all went well, the name of the current virtual environment will now appear on the left of the prompt,
-   like: "(my_project)Your-Computer:your_project UserName$)"
 ```

+If all went well, the name of the current virtual environment will now appear on the left of the prompt, like: `(my_project)Your-Computer:your_project UserName$)`

 Now let's install what you will need - the **GOOD STUFF**!